 Pulling comps is a given when you decide to sell your apartment, but a host of other factors come into play when you’re pricing your unit.
 Any competent buyer should do his or her due diligence and research the history of your building and apartment.
 As well as know the ins and outs of the neighborhood in which you live.
 It wouldn’t hurt for you, as the seller, to do a little legwork as well.
 Before you agree on a listing price, take all of the below factors into consideration, as well as what comparable homes in your area have sold for in the past six months to a year.

 Proximity to Public TransitProximity to Public Transit

 Again, your broker should be aware of any violations against a building in which you’re looking to buy an apartment.
-Violations could include leaks, mold, malfunctioning elevators or boilers, etc. Some violations are more serious than others, affecting an entire building rather than several apartments.
+Violations could include leaks, mold, malfunctioning elevators or boilers, etc. Some violations are more severe than others, affecting an entire building rather than several apartments.
 You can check a unit’s or building’s violations on ACRIS.

 A Dark PastA Dark Past

-No one wants to think about something awful in his or her home’s history, but if a violent crime was committed and it’s public knowledge, you could have a tough time selling at market value or selling at all.
-With the exception of death by natural causes, legally, you’ll need to disclose any tragic event that took place in the apartment.
+No one wants to think about something awful in his or her home’s history.
+If a violent crime was committed and it’s public knowledge, you could have a tough time selling at market value or selling at all.
+Except for death by natural causes, legally, you’ll need to disclose any tragic event that took place in the apartment.

 Major Construction ProjectsMajor Construction Projects

 New York City is a town of construction, particularly in Manhattan.
 But living next to or across the street from a major construction project that could take years to complete is a downright deterrent for the potential buyer.
 Persistent noise and unsightly streets will make your immediate area less desirable, at least for the duration.
-If you find that you must sell your apartment while a major construction project is going on, know that you might not be able to get the price you had hoped for.
+If you find that you must sell your apartment while a major construction project is going on, know that you might not be able to get the price you had hoped.